Oktav: Procession

-The end of the octave is marked by a final solemn procession in which a statue of Mary is carried through the streets.
+The end of the octave is marked by a final solemn procession in which a statue of Mary is borne through the streets.

-The royal family joins the procession on foot as well.
-From the cathedral to the Luxembourg City palace, the procession goes back to the cathedral for prayers before a walkabout back to the city centre "palais".
+The Grand Ducal Family joins the procession on foot.
+From the cathedral to the Luxembourg City palace, the procession returns to the cathedral for prayers before another walkabout back to the city centre "palais".

-The members of the Grand-Ducal Family then greet the public from the balcony after an aubade performed by the city's orchestra.
+Members of the Grand Ducal Family then greet the public from the balcony after an aubade performed by the city's orchestra.

 Pontifical High Mass

 Their Royal Highnesses the Grand Duke and the Grand Duchess attend the pontifical high mass which takes place within the octave of the Octave in the Notre-Dame de Luxembourg Cathedral.
 During the Pontifical High Mass, the Archbishop leads the renewal of the consecration to Notre-Dame.

 Election of Mary as patroness

 Every year, Luxembourg renews its faithfulness to Our Lady with the prayer of consecration used since the 17th century.
 The text of the election act of Mary as patroness of the country on 20 February 1678 is as follows:

 The text was signed in the Jesuit church by the three estates (clergy, nobility and citizens of the towns), and by the magistrates of the 15 cities and the three "Franchises" of the Duchy of Luxembourg.